-The affiliated companies to be managed by the core companies or the management support organizations are designated and their managerial tasks are monitored by receiving reports on important issues from the affiliated companies.
-In addition, day-to-day management of those affiliated companies is performed by using the G-RIMS and/or conducting audits.
+The affiliates to be managed by the core companies or the management support organizations are designated and their managerial tasks are monitored by receiving reports on important issues from the affiliates.
+In addition, day-to-day management of those affiliates is performed by using the G-RIMS and/or conducting audits.

-The Company's Auditing Department, which conducts internal audits, implements planned internal audits of the Company's organizations and the affiliated companies and provides follow-up audits after a certain period of time.
+The Company's Auditing Department, which conducts internal audits, implements planned internal audits of the Company's organizations and the affiliates and provides follow-up audits after a certain period of time.

 (iv) Matters concerning the effectiveness of audits by Audit & Supervisory Board Members Full-time Audit & Supervisory Board Members have periodic exchanges of opinion with the Representative Director and Chairman, the Representative Director and President and the accounting auditor, in which Outside Audit & Supervisory Board Members also participate as necessary.
 Partly through the opportunity to exchange opinions with the accounting auditor, Audit & Supervisory Board Members evaluate the qualifications, expertise and independence of the accounting auditor.

-Full-time Audit & Supervisory Board Members attend important meetings such as the Management Meeting, the CSR Promotion Meeting, the Investment Evaluation Committee, etc., and read approval documents and other important documents.
+Full-time Audit & Supervisory Board Members attend important meetings such as the Management Meeting, the ESG Council (2), the Investment Evaluation Committee, etc., and read approval documents and other important documents.
 Through a Board of Directors' resolution on the internal control systems, they also clarify important matters to be reported to Audit & Supervisory Board Members and disseminate information thereof.